San Francisco Crown & Bridge Procedures

 Who is a Candidate for a Porcelain Crown?

-San Francisco patients can get beautiful teeth restoration and replacement with a porcelain crown.
+San Francisco patients of the Financial District and Embarcadero areas can get beautiful teeth restoration and replacement with a porcelain crown.
 There are a variety of ailments and conditions that can be corrected with a porcelain crown.

-- Protection – Some San Francisco patients have teeth that have been weakened by a crack, chip, or some other kind of trauma.
+- Protection – Some patients of the Financial District and Embarcadero areas of San Francisco have teeth that have been weakened by a crack, chip, or some other kind of trauma.
 A healthy tooth is covered in a super-hard substance called enamel.
 Enamel is actually the hardest substance your body can make.
 When a crack or chip happens in a tooth, the soft inside of the tooth is exposed to all the billions of bacteria in your mouth.
 This makes them particularly vulnerable to infection and decay.
 A crown will allow Dr. Skoulas to seal up the vulnerable parts of the tooth.

 - Large Cavity Control- Another big benefit of a crown is to repair and rebuild a tooth.
 If a tooth had an extensive cavity it is likely that the cavity ate away quite a bit of the tooth structure.
 In a case like this, a tooth will need something stronger than a filling and a crown provides the needed structure support.
 During the crown procedure, Dr. Skoulas can refill cracks and fill in chips.
 Not only does this help the tooth, but it also creates a solid foundation on which the crown will sit.
 Also, if the tooth is worn down from years of use, a crown will restore it to its full biting and chewing capacity.

 - Discolored teeth – While coffee, tea, wine, and berry stains can be greatly reduced with teeth whitening, there are some instances where a tooth is permanently stained.
-One example of this is when a San Francisco patient falls or an accident causes bleeding inside the tooth and turns it blue or brown.
+One example of this is when a San Francisco patient of the Financial District and Embarcadero area falls or an accident causes bleeding inside the tooth and turns it blue or brown.
 Usually when this happens the only way to fix the discoloration is to remove the tooth and replace it with a crown.

 - Root Canal – Porcelain crowns are great for after root canal treatment in order to provide strength to a root canal treated tooth that has suffered from internal weakening.